Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 There are two common types of bronchodilators used, both of which are almost always prescribed as an inhaler medicine:

 When your symptoms do not occur very often and your COPD is not severe, you may use a bronchodilator medicine only as needed for your symptoms.
-The effects of the inhaled medicine lasts a few hours.
+The effects of the inhaled medicine last a few hours.
 This type of inhaler medicine is called short acting.

 As symptoms become more frequent or COPD becomes more severe, inhalers will likely be needed every day.
 These inhalers are called long-acting drugs and you only need to use them once or twice a day, depending on which one is prescribed.
 It is important to use these inhalers every day whether or not your symptoms are present.

-Supplemental oxygen is an important part of COPD therapy.
+In the appropriate patient, who has low oxygen levels, supplemental oxygen is an important part of COPD therapy.
 It can:

 - Improve exercise endurance